makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-My first read me showing my current working directory
+Read me showing a contents list for my current directory